How to plan a trip in 12 steps

 6. Stay tuned for promotions

 Don't book the first hotel you find, or buy the plane ticket right away.
 Wait a few days and search in different portals, in order to understand if you will find any advantageous promotion that will save you money.
-If traveling for a long period of time, it is recommended that you book only the first few days.
+If traveling for a long period of time, it is recommended that you book only the first few days as your plans may change unexpectedly, and although you may be able to change and get refunds, it will still imply a lot of extra work for you.

 7. Plan your activities

-Outline the main activities you want to enjoy and how much they cost.
-This will also help you to understand if you need to collect a lot more extra money and if you need to make reservations in advance.
+Outline the principal and most expensive additional activities you want to enjoy - and how much they cost.
+This will also help you to understand if you need to budget for extra travel money and if you need to make reservations in advance.
+Imagine the disappointment of trying to book your bungee jump for the next day, only to find you have a 2 week waiting list ahead of you!

 8. Opt for direct debits